cassied22/AC215_Dashers/README.md

 ## Usage details and examples
 We have deployed our application at http://35.188.13.243/ for all users to try out.

-To run the application locally, please refer to the Prerequisites and Setup Instructions below.
+To run the application locally, please refer to the Prerequisites and Setup Instructions above.

 Our application offers a smart solution for daily meal planning from a single image.
 Key features include: